ebanner/youtube-tv-station/README.md

-# youtube-tv-station
+# lex-fridman-tv

-Turn any YouTube channel into a TV station.
+Lex Fridman YouTube channel into a TV station.

 ## Running